JIM WALTERS' HOME PAGE FOR THE PARMELEE FAMILY

 Heres your chance to get acquainted with the rest of us, learn our history and share your branchs news with the rest of us.

-Just about everyone with this name in the United States, Canada and the Philippines today is linked by blood, adoption or slavery to the John Parmelees Sr. and Jr., two of the founders of Guilford, Conn., who immigrated from Lewes, a small town south of London, in the 1630s.
-(That's John Sr.'s name from the founders' Covenant, at right, but note that this is not his signature.)
-And the rest can be traced to a Parmley family from Middleton-in-Teesdale, in northern England, who arrived in Pennsylvania shortly before the Civil War.
+Just about everyone with this name in the United States, Canada and the Philippines today is linked by blood, adoption or slavery to the John Parmelees Sr. and Jr., two of the founders of Guilford, Conn., who immigrated in the 1630s from Lewes, an old market town about 70 miles south of London.
+John Sr.'s home lot sits at the north end of the Village Green, where the 1st Congregational Church, left, now stands.
+And most of the rest can be traced to a Parmley family from Middleton-in-Teesdale, in northern England, who arrived in Pennsylvania shortly before the Civil War.

-I've been collecting facts, pictures and stories about the family for about 25 years now and have more than 22,000 Parmelees and their spouses in my database.
-And I've been collecting family pictures and other memorabilia too.
-(The oldest portrait that I've run across, of Ebenezer (1738-1802) of Guilford, is at the left.. ...
-And that's Joel's (1679/80-1748) tombstone in Durham, Conn., the oldest headstone that survives.)
+I've been collecting facts, pictures, clippings and stories about the family for about 40 years now and have more than 22,000 Parmelees and their spouses in my genealogy database.
+I've been saving family pictures and other memorabilia too.
+(The earliest portrait I've found is that of Ebenezer (1738-1802) of Guilford. ...
+And that's Joel's (1679/80-1748) tombstone, the oldest I've run across, in Durham, Conn.)

 If you're not sure where you and yours belong, I'll do my best to figure out which twig in the family tree is yours.